-In addition to a handy dictionary, actually practicing to write cohesively in Italian is essential.
-That means you’ll need a way to check the Italian you’ve written.
-Even if you don’t have a teacher immediately available to correct your work, there are options.
+To write cohesively in Italian, you must of course practice writing, and you’ll need a way to check the Italian you’ve written.
+If you don’t have a teacher immediately available to correct your work, there are other options.

 Check out these tools to practice your written Italian skills:

-For those who prefer to study on their own, check out LanguageTool.org.
-This website is perfect for getting your Italian texts corrected and for helping you figure out where your Italian mistakes are being made.
+For those who prefer to study on their own, this website is perfect for getting your Italian texts corrected and for helping you figure out where your Italian mistakes are being made.
 Change the settings on the website to Italian and get instant feedback for errors in your Italian written expression.

 Just keep in mind that since this is an automated tool, it has its limits.

-For those who want more purposeful and personal writing experience, try these two resources.
+For those who want a more purposeful and personal writing experience, try this resource.

-The two sites are perfect for beginning a pen-pal relationship and for practicing Italian written expression through letter writing.
+The site is perfect for beginning a pen-pal relationship and for practicing Italian written expression through letter writing.
 Pen pals may even be inclined to correct your mistakes, which can do wonders for your written fluency.

 Okay, Italian learner.